-It was already proven 75 years ago that the large arterial and venous blood vessels in the meninges are sensitive to pain - unlike the brain tissue itself.
-25 years ago, neuropeptides, i.e. proteins released from nerve fibers, were identified that regulate the width of these blood vessels.
-One of these substances was CGRP (the calcitonin gene-related peptide ).
-CGRP is one of the most powerful vasodilators in the body.
-At the same time, the vasodilation associated with CGRP is accompanied by pain in the experiment.
+Seventy-five years ago, it was already demonstrated that the large arterial and venous blood vessels in the meninges are sensitive to pain—unlike the brain tissue itself.
+Twenty-five years ago, neuropeptides, i.e., proteins released from nerve fibers, were identified that regulate the diameter of these blood vessels.
+One of these substances was CGRP ( calcitonin gene-related peptide).
+CGRP is among the most potent vasodilators in the body.
+At the same time, the vasodilation associated with CGRP is accompanied by pain in experiments.

-The crucial importance of CGRP in the development of migraines became apparent when elevated CGRP levels were found in the venous blood of patients during migraine attacks, which returned to normal after the migraine was stopped by administration of sumatriptan.
-These observations were confirmed when patients were able to induce migraine attacks by infusing CGRP.
-CGRP is formed, among other things, in nerve fibers of the trigeminal nerve and released when they are activated during a migraine attack (see Figure 1).
-The released CGRP binds to CGRP receptors in the wall of blood vessels in the meninges.
-This causes blood vessels to dilate and, at the same time, pain receptors in the blood vessel wall to become sensitized.
-The pulsation of the dilated blood vessels becomes a pain stimulus, which patients perceive as a pulsating, throbbing migraine pain that intensifies with any physical exertion, usually just by bending over.
+The crucial role of CGRP in the development of migraines became apparent when elevated CGRP levels were found in the venous blood of patients experiencing migraine attacks.
+These levels normalized after the migraine subsided following administration of sumatriptan.
+These observations were confirmed when migraine attacks could be induced in patients by infusion of CGRP.
+CGRP is produced, among other places, in nerve fibers of the trigeminal nerve and released when these are activated during a migraine attack (see Figure 1).
+The released CGRP binds to CGRP receptors in the walls of blood vessels in the meninges.
+This leads to vasodilation and simultaneously to the sensitization of pain receptors in the blood vessel walls.
+The pulsation of the dilated blood vessels becomes the pain stimulus, which patients perceive as a throbbing, pounding migraine pain that intensifies with any physical exertion, often even from simply bending over.

 Figure 1: Migraine pain mediation by CGRP.
-During a migraine attack, CGRP (1) is released from fibers of the trigeminal nerve, binds to the CGRP receptor (2), triggers dilation of blood vessels in the meninges (3) and finally leads to sensitization of pain receptors (4). react to the pulsation of the neighboring blood vessels with the sensation of throbbing migraine pain.
+During a migraine attack, CGRP (1) is released from fibers of the trigeminal nerve, binds to the CGRP receptor (2), triggers dilation of blood vessels in the meninges (3) and ultimately leads to sensitization of pain receptors (4) which respond to the pulsation of the adjacent blood vessels with the sensation of throbbing migraine pain.

-Triptans bind to certain serotonin receptors located on the endings of the trigeminal fibers and inhibit the release of CGRP during a migraine attack.
-It still takes some time until the previously released CGRP is broken down, the blood vessels narrow again and the pain receptors have regained their normal (in)sensitivity.
-Then the migraine is initially interrupted for the patient.
-This makes it clear that triptans help faster and more strongly the earlier you take them in the attack and the less CGRP has already been released.
-However, it is also understandable that triptans do not stop migraine attacks.
-CGRP continues to be formed, just not released temporarily.
-The CGRP accumulates in the trigeminal fibers and basically just waits for the triptans to be broken down.
-The then possible and sometimes massive release of CGRP leads to the recurrence of migraine pain in patients, the so-called recurring headache.
-Taking a triptan again is usually effective again.
-The whole game is repeated until the migraine attack actually subsides, usually after 4 to 72 hours.
-As an alternative to triptans, drugs were tested a few years ago that did not block the release of CGRP, but rather the CGRP receptor.
-The released CGRP therefore found no target in migraine attacks.
-These CGRP receptor antagonists were similarly effective as the triptans, but unfortunately caused liver damage when taken regularly in higher doses, so they never reached market maturity.
+Triptans bind to specific serotonin receptors located on the endings of trigeminal nerve fibers and inhibit the release of CGRP during a migraine attack.
+It takes some time for the previously released CGRP to be broken down, for the blood vessels to constrict again, and for the pain receptors to regain their normal (in)sensitivity.
+Then, for the patient, the migraine is temporarily interrupted.
+This makes it clear that triptans, like any other medication, work faster and more effectively the earlier they are taken during an attack and the less CGRP has already been released.
+However, it also becomes clear that triptans do not end migraine attacks.
+CGRP continues to be produced, but its release is temporarily suppressed.
+The CGRP accumulates in the trigeminal nerve fibers, essentially waiting for the triptans to be metabolized.
+The subsequent, and sometimes massive, release of CGRP leads to a recurrence of migraine pain in patients, the so-called rebound headache.
+Taking another triptan is then usually effective again.
+This cycle repeats itself until the migraine attack finally subsides, usually after 4 to 72 hours.
+As an alternative to triptans, medications were tested several years ago that did not block the release of CGRP, but rather the CGRP receptor itself.
+The released CGRP thus found no target in migraine attacks.
+These CGRP receptor antagonists were similarly effective to triptans, but unfortunately, regular use at higher doses led to liver damage, so they never reached the market.

 Migraine attack treatment with triptans and CGRP receptor antagonists

 Figure 2: Migraine attack treatment with triptans and CGRP receptor antagonists.
 Triptans bind to serotonin receptors on trigeminal nerve endings (5) and thereby inhibit CGRP release (6).
 The CGRP-mediated migraine symptoms subside.
 The same effect can be achieved by blocking the CGRP receptor with a CGRP receptor antagonist (8).
-The problem with triptans is that - even when the migraine seems to have ended - CGRP continues to be formed (7) and is then released after the triptan effect has worn off.
-A recurring headache occurs.
+The problem with triptans is that—even when the migraine appears to have ended—CGRP continues to be produced (7) and is then released after the triptan effect wears off.
+This leads to recurrent headaches.

-The introduction of triptans was undoubtedly a decisive advance in migraine attack therapy.
-So far, it has not been possible to achieve similar success in preventing migraines.
-None of the preventive medications used today were specifically developed .
-All medications were initially used for other illnesses, such as beta blockers to treat blood pressure, and have a more or less unfavorable benefit-side effect ratio.
-This is set to change in the future and the CGRP will once again play a crucial role.
+The introduction of triptans was undoubtedly a crucial advance in migraine attack therapy.
+So far, similar success in migraine prevention has not been achieved.
+None of the preventive medications used today were specifically developed for migraine prevention .
+All of these medications were initially used for other conditions, for example, beta-blockers for treating high blood pressure, and have a more or less unfavorable benefit-risk ratio.
+This is expected to change in the future, and once again, CGRP plays a decisive role.

-Clinical studies are currently being carried out with the participation of the Kiel Pain Clinic, in which monoclonal antibodies are used to prevent migraines, which either destroy the CGRP released in migraine attacks or use the CGRP receptor to destroy its target.
-The patients are passively vaccinated against migraines.
-The antibodies are injected under the skin once a month.
-The initial study results are promising - the substances are significantly more effective than placebo and are well tolerated so far.
-But what gives particular hope for the future is that in the published phase II studies, a small group of patients became completely free of migraine attacks.
-It remains to be seen whether the results will be confirmed and, above all, permanent.
+Clinical trials are currently underway, involving the Kiel Pain Clinic, monoclonal antibodies for migraine prevention.
+These antibodies either destroy CGRP, the protein released during migraine attacks, or target the CGRP receptor.
+Patients are essentially passively vaccinated against migraines.
+The antibodies are administered subcutaneously once a month.
+Initial study results are promising – the substances are significantly more effective than a placebo and have so far been well tolerated.
+What is particularly encouraging for the future, however, is that a small group of patients in the published Phase II trials became completely free of migraine attacks.
+It remains to be seen whether these results will be confirmed and, more importantly, whether the effects will be sustained.

 Target of monoclonal antibodies for migraine prophylaxis

 Figure 3: Target of monoclonal antibodies for migraine prophylaxis.
-The antibodies are injected under the skin once a month and then destroy either the CGRP released in migraine attacks (9) or the CGRP receptor (10).
-In theory, migraine attacks should remain painless due to the elimination of the CGRP effect.
+The antibodies are injected subcutaneously once a month and then either destroy the CGRP (9) released during migraine attacks or the CGRP receptor (10).
+In theory, this should prevent migraine attacks from becoming painless due to the elimination of CGRP's effect.

 Dr. Axel Heinze, Dr. Katja Heinze-Kuhn, Prof. Dr. Hartmut Göbel, Kiel Pain Clinic

-Addendum: Many readers ask whether participation in the study is possible.
-The project provides for defined criteria for participation, which we have to check individually.
-This is an international study.
-In order for the results to be comparable worldwide, only a limited number of participants can be selected in the individual centers.
-This usually requires longer courses of treatment in our outpatient care.
+Addendum: Many readers have inquired about participation in the study.
+The project has specific criteria for participation, which we must review individually.
+It is an international study.
+To ensure global comparability of the results, each center can only select a limited number of participants.
+This generally requires longer treatment periods in our outpatient care.